eric-handley/seng-350/docs/api/auth.md

 ## User Roles

 - **Staff** - Regular faculty/staff users
+  - Can view own profile, manage own bookings, and search rooms
 - **Registrar** - Course scheduling and management
+  - Can view/create/edit/delete Staff users (cannot edit roles)
+  - Can view and manage all bookings
+  - Can search rooms and buildings
 - **Admin** - Full system access including user management
+  - Can create/edit/delete any user (including role changes)
+  - Can view and manage all bookings
+  - Full access to rooms, buildings, equipment, and audit logs

+For a complete permission matrix, see [permissions.md](./permissions.md).

 ## Endpoints